BARCLAYS PREMIER LEAGUE

 Also listed on the favourites list is Chelsea and all eyes will be on the return of Jose Mourinho at Stamford Bridge.
 The Portuguese boss will have the instant respect of his squad and he has the benefit of John Terry and Frank Lampard as allies – which is not something every Blues manager could claim in recent years.
 Same as the Citizens, the Blues made some early moves in the transfer window as they brought in Marco Van Ginkel and Andre Schurrle, although a top class striker remains a priority (Rooney?).
 Also Romelu Lukaku may be given a free pass to show he is capable of leading the attack after his excellent season on loan at West Brom last term.
 Lukaku will look to be first choice to begin with as Fernando Torres and Demba Ba are out of favour, although the potential arrival of Wayne Rooney from Manchester United could be the signing that pushes Mourinho’s men on to a Premier League title.

-Finally on 3rd position for the title race are the Red Devils.
+position for the title race are the Red Devils.
 New United manager David Moyes has spent the opening part of his reign playing down rumours of a fall-out with Rooney and it seems inevitable that the England striker will depart Old Trafford.
 It has been a tricky start for Moyes as his attempts to sign Thiago Alcantara and Cesc Fabregas have failed miserably and he has been forced to lower his sights by making bids for his former Everton stars Marouane Fellaini and Leighton Baines.
 It is a really scary view to see how the defending Premier League champions have fallen in the transfer market and their reliance on Robin van Persie will be a concern.
 The Dutchman will have to carry the goalscoring duty once more and if he were to suffer an injury then English youngsters Wilfried Zaha and Danny Welbeck will have to step up to the plate quickly.

 This season would appear to be the perfect opportunity for Arsenal to bridge the gap between themselves and the ‘top three’ as City, United and Chelsea begin life under new managers.
 Arsene Wenger would have hoped to take advantage of the uncertainly at the clubs around Arsenal by making a big statement in the transfer market but it has been another frustrating summer for Gunners fans.
 The only signing so far has been French youngster Yaya Sanogo and the club are yet again moaning when it comes to their transfer movements.
 Their attempts to sign Gonzalo Higuain were denied by Napoli, Bernard chose Shakhtar, but Wenger remains confident of signing Luis Suarez and there is a feeling that Arsenal’s season will depend entirely on the potential arrival of the Uruguayan.
 But still I reckon they can have a big season.